 Editor's note: There is no service requirement for SoR for NPNs and none for a combination of NPN/PLMN.
 To be clarified with SA1.

-SoR is just one of the solutions for home network to update the configuration to its UE comparing to other solutions as UCU, which is not in scope of SA1.
+SoR is just one of the solutions for home network to update the home network preferred SNPN list to its UE.
 Moreover, it is native feature for the 5GS to support for home network to steering the UE’s behaviours.

 Propose